tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_layer_settings.md

 When the button ``Add Export Path Directive`` is pressed, a new Export Path directive slot is added.
 When the x-mark on the directive is clicked, it is removed.
 Empty export path directives are skipped.

 ## Custom Properties
 Custom properties are a key value pair, which get written directly to the header of the OBJ file, completely without validation.
 Some use this for 3rd party plug-ins or tooling or to gain access to new OBJ features that are not yet built into the exporter.
-For the latter case, this is NOT recommended and should be depricated as soon as the exporter supports the OBJ directive!
-Without rigerous, spec compliant, and tested validation OBJs could become invalid or slow.
+For the latter case, this is NOT recommended and should be deprecated as soon as the exporter supports the OBJ directive!
+Without rigorous, spec compliant, and tested validation OBJs could become invalid or slow.